-Refer to note 19 in the Group financial statements and the abridged financial statements of Cathay Pacific on pages 199 and 200.
+Refer to note 19 in the consolidated financial statements and the abridged financial statements of Cathay Pacific on pages 218 and 219.

-Assessment of provisions for taxation, litigation and claims - As at 31st December 2017, Cathay Pacific had provisions in respect of possible or actual taxation disputes, litigation (including anti-trust proceedings in various jurisdictions) and claims amounting to HK\$2,068 million.
-These provisions are estimated using a significant degree of management judgement in interpreting the various relevant rules, regulations and practices and in considering precedents in the various jurisdictions.
+Assessment of provisions for taxation, litigation and claims

+- As at 31st December 2018, Cathay Pacific had provisions in respect of possible or actual taxation disputes, litigation and claims amounting to HK\$1,973 million.
+These provisions are estimated using a significant degree of management iudgement in interpreting the various relevant rules. regulations and practices and in considering precedents in the various jurisdictions.

-- Assessing the adequacy of Cathay Pacific's tax provisions by reviewing correspondence with tax authorities; - Discussing significant litigation and claims with Cathay Pacific's internal legal counsel; - Obtaining letters from Cathay Pacific's external legal advisors including their views regarding the likely outcome and magnitude of and exposure to the relevant litigation and claims; - Considering previous judgements made by the relevant taxation authorities; and opinions given by Cathay Pacific's third party advisers; and - Assessing the reliability of Cathay Pacific's management's past estimates.
+- Assessing the adequacy of Cathay Pacific's tax provisions by reviewing correspondence with tax authorities; - Discussing significant litigation, claims and regulatory enquiries with Cathay Pacific's internal legal counsel; - Obtaining letters from Cathay Pacific's external legal advisors including their views regarding the likely outcome and magnitude of and exposure to the relevant litigation or claims: - Considering opinions given by Cathay Pacific's third party advisers; and - Assessing the reliability of Cathay Pacific's management's past estimates.

-Assessing the carrying value of aircraft and related equipment - The carrying value of Cathay Pacific's aircraft and related equipment as at 31st December 2017 was HK\$98,831 million and the related depreciation charge for the year ended 31st December 2017 was HK\$7,719 million.
+Assessing the carrying value of aircraft and related equipment - The carrying value of Cathay Pacific's aircraft and related equipment as at 31st December 2018 was HK\$105,598 million and the related depreciation charge for the year ended 31st December 2018 was HK\$8,164 million.
 The carrying value, estimated useful lives and residual values are reviewed annually by management with reference to fleet composition, current and forecast market values and relevant technical factors.
 This involves a significant degree of management judgement.